 In our report dated February 16, 2016, we expressed an unqualified opinion that Owens-Illinois, Inc. maintained, in all material respects, effective internal control over financial reporting as of December 31, 2015, based on the COSO criteria.
 Management has subsequently identified a deficiency in controls related to the Company's asbestos-related liabilities, and has further concluded that such deficiency represented a material weakness as of December 31, 2015.
-As a result, management has revised its assessment, as presented in the accompanying Management's Report on Internal Control Over Financial Reporting, to conclude that Owens-Illinois, Inc.'s internal control over financial reporting was not effective as of December 31, 2015.
+As a result, management has revised its assessment, as presented in the accompanying Management's Report on Internal Control Over Financial Reporting, to conclude that Owens-

+Illinois, Inc.'s internal control over financial reporting was not effective as of December 31, 2015.
 Accordingly, our present opinion on the effectiveness of Owens-Illinois, Inc.'s internal control over financial reporting as of December 31, 2015, as expressed herein, is different from that expressed in our previous report.

 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The following material weakness has been identified and included in management's assessment.
 Management has identified a material weakness in controls related to the design of its control activities for the estimation of liabilities related to probable losses for unasserted asbestos claims.
 We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Owens-Illinois, Inc. as of December 31, 2015, and the related consolidated statements of results of operations, comprehensive income, share owners' equity and cash flows for each of the three years in the period ended December 31, 2015.
-This material weakness was considered in determining the nature, timing and extent of audit tests applied in our audit of the 2015 consolidated financial statements, as to which the date is May 13, 2016, which expressed an unqualified opinion on those financial statements.
+This material weakness was considered in determining the nature, timing and extent of audit tests applied in our audit of the 2015 consolidated financial statements, and this report does not affect our report dated February 16, 2016, except for Note 1 of the consolidated financial statements.